 Keep Track of Multiple People (Plex Pass)

 Because you can easily add player Apps, you’re sure to have several people watching media from the Server.
 Avoid messing up each other’s Watched and On Deck states by logging into your own Plex Account in your App.
-(This feature requires Plex Pass Introduction.)
+(This feature requires Plex Pass Subscriptions.)

 There are many other benefits, but these give you a taste of a Plex enabled home.